-“A lot of people try to get to a number for SROI and it misses the truth.
-The point of SROI isn’t necessarily to justify capital investment, it’s to understand value creation through capital allocation.” - Jed Emerson
+“A lot of people try to get to a number for SROI Ratio and it misses the truth.
+The point of SROI calculation isn’t necessarily to justify capital investment, it’s to understand value creation through capital allocation.” - Jed Emerson

 Capitalism has historically been about value creation.
 And yet, value creation has bent towards delivering value solely to shareholders, generating a collective tunnel vision.
 What about generating environmental value?
 And social value?
 Accounting for such value is difficult, and perhaps for this reason we do not collectively work such value into our cost-benefit equations.